 In OsmAnd, we therefore recommend using a synthesized (TTS) voice.
 They are also better maintained by the project developers to provide the latest feature set.

 In order to use TTS, your system needs to have TTS engine installed.
 TTS engines often come pre-installed, and can also be installed explicitly.
 Here is a compilation of supported engines and languages for Android.

 Read more about setting up and adjusting Voice prompts here.

 TTS does not function properly

-A TTS engine often supports several languages, but one needs to be selected as the one to be used.
-To improve the voice quality: Some TTS engines come pre-installed with only a set of basic-quality pronunciation packages for the languages they support, and then faciliate downloading a high-quality package for the very language you actually select to be used.
+A TTS engine often supports several languages, so one must be selected to be used.
+Also, to improve the voice quality: Some TTS engines come pre-installed with only a set of basic-quality pronunciation packages, and then faciliate downloading higher quality voices per language language.